 If other types of nonsurgical, integrative medicine treatments for hand arthritis fail, therapeutic injections may be recommended.

 - Steroid injections can provide temporary pain relief for some people.
 However, these injections are not recommended for repetitive, long-term use, because they can weaken tendons and ligaments.

 - Viscosupplementation is a treatment that attempts to reduce pain in the affected joint by injecting a viscous, lubricating substance called hyaluronic acid.
-Viscosupplementation is not a common treatment for hand osteoarthritis, but is occasionally used, particularly if arthritis affects the base of the thumb.
+Viscosupplementation is not a common treatment for hand osteoarthritis, but it is occasionally used, particularly if arthritis affects the base of the thumb.

-- Surgery is not usually needed to treat hand osteoarthritis.
-Surgery is not a cure but a treatment option for people who have severe hand pain or have lost significant function due to osteoarthritis and who have not had satisfactory results from other treatments.
-Two common surgeries for osteoarthritis in the hand are:
+Most people never need surgery to treat their hand osteoarthritis.
+Surgery may be recommended to people who have severe hand pain or have lost significant function due to osteoarthritis and have not had satisfactory results from other treatments.

 - Joint fusion fuses two bones together.
 The goal of this surgery is to eliminate the source of the pain, but the joint will no longer move.